tusharmath/angular-learn/Readme.md

 	```
 4. Visit the application on localhost:3000

-#Publish to GH-Pages
+#Publish to gh-pages

+To create a tag and release a version, use the `grunt release` command.

-Once your code has been finalised and committed to the repository, run the `grunt publish` task.
+Once your code has been finalised and released to the repository, run the `grunt publish` task.

+*NOTE: Make sure you release first and then publish.*

+#Test the application

+1. Install Karma globally.
+2. Run `karma tests/karma.config.coffee`.